jbx-protocol/juice-docs-v1/protocol/learn/project-design.md

   A breakdown of how projects can design their treasury mechanism when building on the juicebox protocol.
 ---

-In order to understand what Juicebox can do, all you have to do is understand how one transaction works: [`JBController.launchProjectFor(...)`](../specifications/contracts/or-controllers/jbcontroller/write/launchprojectfor.md).
+In order to understand what Juicebox can do for your project, all you have to do is understand how one transaction works: [`JBController.launchProjectFor(...)`](../specifications/contracts/or-controllers/jbcontroller/write/launchprojectfor.md).

 ```solidity
 function launchProjectFor(